symfony/symfony-docs/cookbook/security/force_https.rst

                 ),
             ),

-It is also possible to specify using ``HTTPS`` in the routing configuration see :doc:`/cookbook/routing/scheme` for more details.
+It is also possible to specify using HTTPS in the routing configuration, see :doc:`/cookbook/routing/scheme` for more details.